-Function Reading RXBUF during an active I2C communication might result in unintended bus which is used to detect a potential RXBUF overflow.
-If this flag is cleared with a read access from the RXBUF register during a falling edge of SCL, the clear condition might be missed.
+Function Reading RXBUF during an active I2C communication might result in unintended bus access from the RXBUF register during a falling edge of SCL, the clear condition might be missed.
 This could result in an I2C bus stall at the next received byte.